Hybrid-PPML-RF/PPML-HYBRID-MPC/README.md

 sudo apt-get install automake build-essential clang cmake git libboost-dev libboost-filesystem-dev libboost-iostreams-dev libboost-thread-dev libgmp-dev libntl-dev libsodium-dev libssl-dev libtool python3
 ```
 ### Simulating the WAN setting:
-We recomment having access to 10 different servers to simulate the communication.
-We assume the servers are called party0, party1, ..., party9 and that we have ssh access to them.
+We recomment having access to 10 different machines to simulate the communication in a WAN setting.
+We assume the servers are called `party0, party1, ..., party9` and that we have `ssh` access to them.
-   It is assumed that the SSH login is possible without password.
+   It is also assumed that the SSH login is possible without password.
 This
    can be achieved using password-less SSH keys.
 See [this
    tutorial](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)
    for more information.